-Thermal-mechanical test is one of the most significant test for composite insulators.
-Here we have partial section of International Standard IEC 61109 2008: Insulators for Insulators for overhead lines – Composite suspension and tension insulators for a.c. systems with a nominal voltage greater than 1 000 V – Definitions, test methods and acceptance criteria.
+The thermal-mechanical test is one of the most significant tests for composite insulators.
+Here we have a partial section of International Standard IEC 61109 2008: Insulators for overhead lines – Composite suspension and tension insulators for a.c. systems with a nominal voltage greater than 1 000 V – Definitions, test methods, and acceptance criteria.

 IEC standard has been accepted and used by a great number of countries to test composite insulators and its fittings.
 We will quote part of its test, including test specimens, test methods, and acceptance criteria so that we can more about the thermal-mechanical pre-stress test of composite insulator:

 In section 10.3.2 Thermal-mechanical pre-stress, the standard writes: